dogoncouch/LogESP/README.md

 python manage.py migrate
 ```

-- Create a superuser:
+- Step 4: Create a superuser:
 ```
 python manage.py createsuperuser
 (provide username, password)
 ```

-- Start the server:
+- Step 5: Start the server:
 ```
 python manage.py runserver
 ```

-- Create some objects:
+- Step 6: Create some objects:

 Navigate to `http://localhost:8000/admin` and log in as the superuser account you just created.
 First create an organizational unit, then some hardware and software assets.
 You can also create users and groups.

-- View your assets:
+- Step 7: View your assets:
     - http://localhost:8000/hwam/ou
     - http://localhost:8000/hwam/hw
     - http://localhost:8000/hwam/sw